-THINKING A FIXED-PRICE PROJECT IS A SAFE MOVE
+THINKING A FIXED-PRICE PROJECT IS THE SAFEST MOVE

-If a service company offers an attractive fixed price for a complex and poorly specified project, it is probably too good to be true.
+If a service company offers an attractive fixed price for a complex and poorly specified project, it probably is too good to be true.

-A very common request we hear is: "Read the requirements (actually just a few lines in a Word document), and please send us a timeline and a cost."
-I hate to say this approach is bound to fail.
-Here's why:
+A very common request we hear is: Read the requirements (a few lines in a word document) and please send us a timeline and a cost.
+This is an approach bound to fail, and here's why: